 Operating return on equity is a non-GAAP financial measure.
-We define operating return on equity as net operating earnings expressed as a percentage of average beginning and ending total stockholders' equity during the period.
-See "-Reconciliation of Non-GAAP Financial Measures" for a reconciliation of net income in accordance with GAAP to operating income.
+We define operating return on equity as net operating earnings expressed as a percentage of average beginning and ending stockholders' equity during the period.
+See "-Reconciliation of Non-GAAP Financial Measures" for a reconciliation of net income in accordance with GAAP to net operating earnings.